Skip To Main Content

 The vast majority of program graduates have either obtained admission to a PhD program or a Psychology-related job, typically in research.
 Those who go on to doctoral work often attend top name schools in their areas, while those who pursue MS-level jobs frequently gain employment conducting research for Health Science centers, test and measures companies, or the military.

 The Master of Science in Psychology is not a treatment-oriented program, and is not oriented towards preparing future therapists for licensure.
-If you are looking for a program to become a therapist, consider UTSA’s degrees in Counseling.
+If you are looking for a program to become a therapist, consider UT San Antonio’s MS in Mental Health Counseling or MS in Behavior Analysis.

 See What Our Students Say

-When you choose UTSA, you join a community of talented scholars and professionals being taught by award-winning faculty.
-Learn more about the Department of Psychology at UTSA from current master’s student Joseph Torres as he discusses his path through graduate school.
+When you choose UT San Antonio, you join a community of talented scholars and professionals being taught by award-winning faculty.
+Learn more about the Department of Psychology from current master’s student Joseph Torres as he discusses his path through graduate school.

 Admission & Application Requirements